Identity bases for finite cyclic semigroups

 The result reported in the present note was found in 1984, when I was collecting material for the forthcoming survey paper on semigroup identities~\cite{ShVo85}.
 One chapter of that survey was planned as a catalogue of identity bases for concrete ``interesting'' semigroups.
 To my surprise, I could not find any information in the literature on what I thought to be the simplest case---finite cyclic semigroups (apart from finite cyclic groups and cyclic semigroups with at most four elements).
 This looked like a gap worth filling, and I tried to do so, but the task turned out to be far from an easy exercise.
 A solution came after I spotted a key ingredient in a then-recent paper by Lyapin~\cite{Lyapin:1979}; see Lemma~\ref{lem:lyapin} below.
 I had the opportunity to mention this to Lyapin during the conference on the occasion of his 70th birthday in September 1984.

-The result subsequently appeared in~\cite{ShVo85} as Proposition~21.3, but its proof has not been published until now.
+The result subsequently appeared in~\cite{ShVo85} as Proposition~21.3---and has since been used in the literature; see \cite[Proposition 5.8]{LRS:2019}, for instance---but its proof has not been published until now.
 The present collection of papers dedicated to Lyapin's memory seems to be an appropriate venue for this note, built upon his idea.